zhenchengfang/PPR-Meta/README.md

 **Note:**
 (1) The current version of PPR-Meta uses “comma-separated values (CSV)” as the format of the output file.
 Please use “.csv” as the extension of the output file.
 PPR-Meta will automatically add the “.csv” extension to the file name if the output file does not take “.csv” as its extension”.
-(2) If you want to run multiple tasks at the same time (either on physical host or virtual machine), please copy PPR-Meta package into different folders and run different tasks under different folders.
-Do not run different tasks under the same folder.
+(2) The version 1.1 of the program allows run mutiple tasks in parallel.
+However, running mutiple same tasks (with the same input file under the same '-t' and '-b' setting will throw error.

 # Citation
-Zhencheng Fang, Jie Tan, Shufang Wu, Mo Li, Congmin Xu, Zhongjie Xie and Huaiqiu Zhu.
+[Fang, Z., Tan, J., Wu, S., Li, M., Xu, C., Xie, Z., and Zhu, H. (2019).
 PPR-Meta: a tool for identifying phages and plasmids from metagenomic fragments using deep learning.
+GigaScience, 8(6), giz066.] (https://doi.org/10.1093/gigascience/giz066)

 # Contact
 Any question, please do not hesitate to contact me: fangzc@pku.edu.cn